 Challenges of a Virtual Assistant

-Virtual assistance is not for everyone- it needs a lot of patience to deal with clients from different countries or cultures.
+Virtual assistance is not for everyone- it needs patience to deal with clients from different countries or cultures.

-Communicating with clients on the phone might not be something you are comfortable with at first, but once you are past 2 or 3 clients, it starts coming naturally.
+Communicating with clients on the phone might not be something you are comfortable with at first, but it starts coming naturally once you are past 2 or 3 clients.

 But the downside is that it can be hard, too, for virtual assistants with no prior experience at all.
 Sometimes, clients want someone who has already done something related to their industry, and virtual assistants with the appropriate experience can be difficult to find.